FIVE QUICK POINTS ABOUT THE RIOTS

 nice to see there is someone left in this country that still knows how to talk sense. between the politicians, the right winger, the rioters and corrupt media it’s hard to find anyone worth listening to these days.

-• jane a says:
+36. jane a

 Look up Crown Heights.
 Kind of like this but it was an anti-Jewish hate crime.
 3 days of assaulting, looting, and 2 murders while the cops did nothing to defend the victims.
 Issac Bitton and his child were pelted with bricks by a black mob for being Jewish while the cops stood by and did nothing to avoid angering the black mob more.
 Today it is referred to as a “dispute between communities”.
 Strangly enough, when whites did it to blacks it was called “hate crime”.
 That too was committed by predominently Afro-carribean and West Indies immigrants who to this day side with the lynch mob.
 The black lobby has made it taboo to fight back against violence when the people who are doing it are of darker complexion then yourself.
 Yankel Rosenbaum is to the 90′s what Emit Till was to the 50′s, except that no one will try to blame blacks for what happened to Emit.

-As I have argued many times, what we now think of ‘communities’ have often been created by state policy, and by the imposition of identities upon people, and so-called ‘community leaders’ have been largely created by the state, owe their power to their relationship with the state, and whose views more often than not distort the diversity of opinion that exists within all communities.
+• As I have argued many times, what we now think of ‘communities’ have often been created by state policy, and by the imposition of identities upon people, and so-called ‘community leaders’ have been largely created by the state, owe their power to their relationship with the state, and whose views more often than not distort the diversity of opinion that exists within all communities.

 To start the water cannons would also give the police the belief that that is the right way to tackle these problems.
 People HATE the British police, and this wouldn’t help.
 That’s all, gotta go to bed